Freshwater Weekly Fishing Report Week of May 29, 2024

 Fayette

 FAIR.
-Water stained; 75 degrees.
-Bass are good along the dam and in deep water with Carolina rigs, shaky head, or trick worms.
+Water stained; 78 degrees.
+Bass are good near the dam and in 15-20 feet of water with swimbaits and Texas rigged worms.
 Crappie are good in deep water 15-25 feet of water.
-Catfish are fair but the bite is improving on stink bait.
+Catfish are fair on stink bait or cut bait.

 Fork

 GOOD.
-Water Stained; 72 degrees; 0.35 feet above pool.
-Bass are improving to good early morning on topwaters around flooded grass and weeds, an frogs working over pond weed.
-Yum dingers and flukes are really good at the edge of the grass.
-Texas rigs are working on the outside edge of the weed line in 3-5 feet of water.
-Some offshore fish are starting to show up on points and creek channel bends.
-The bite is fair on Carolina rigs with a 10 inch blue fleck in 14-17 feet.
+Water Stained; 76 degrees; 0.48 feet above pool.
+The morning bass bite is good for the first of hours of the day then slows on buzz baits, frogs, and swimbaits around shallow grass.
+Then switch to shaky heads along the edge of grass or bream beds in 3-5 feet.
+The offshore bites comes into play on bright and sunny days with big worms Texas rigged or Carolina rigs in 15-18 feet.
+Crankbaits over deeper water are slow but improving.
 Report by Marc Mitchell, Lake Fork Guide Service.
 Black bass are in a summer pattern.
 Top waters are excellent in the shallow grass, streamers are working in the shallow banks and creek channels.
 Bream are excellent in the shallows, wooly buggers and small poppers should bring a strike.
 Report by Guide Alex Guthrie, Fly Fish Fork Guide Service.
 The crappie fishing on Lake Fork was definitely moving into the steady summer pattern this week.
 We are still seeing great numbers of black crappie on lay downs and certain trees in 14-28 feet.
 You can also find black crappie on certain docks and bridges over the next few months.
 We have been seeing lots of small white crappie on brush piles but some bigger keepers showed up the last few days.
 These will continue to get better and better over the next few weeks.
 Focus on brush piles in 14-22 feet for the best fish.
 Some summer time trees are also holding white crappie and that will also get better over the next few weeks.
 Minnows are working well and small hand tied jigs in neutral colors are working just as well when you pitch and swim them over fish.
 Soft plastics will also get you a bite.
 The channel catfishing is excellent as it always is on Lake Fork.
 Bait you a hole near timber in 18-25 feet close to a creek channel.
 Use cattle cubes or sour grain to attract and hold those fish.
 Trees that have overnight roosting birds are a great place to make your hole.
 Use any prepared catfish bait of choice to load the boat once you get the fish loading up.
 You can still find some spawning catfish up shallow around all the new flooded grass, brush or rocks.
 Report by Jacky Wiggins, Jacky Wiggins Guide Service.

 Ft.
 Phantom Hill